-The Chorus has grown to serve approximately 450 First Coast children.
-Its performance choir program includes over 220 talented young singers ages seven through eighteen.
-Participating children come from a diversity of racial, religious, and socio-economic backgrounds, hail from five counties in Northeast Florida and represent over 100 schools.
-More than 25 percent of the members receive scholarship support.
+The Chorus has grown to serve approximately 450 First Coast children each year.
+Its performance choir program includes over 280 talented young singers ages six through eighteen.
+Participating children come from a diversity of racial, religious, and socio-economic backgrounds, hail from five counties in Northeast Florida and represent over 130 schools.
+More than 33 percent of the members receive scholarship support.

 Since 1995, the Jacksonville Children’s Chorus has evolved into a multi-faceted community music program providing the social and cognitive rewards of vocal music and choral participation to area children.
 Beyond the performance choir program, The Chorus reaches out to the community through a variety of programs, including weekly Vocal Exploration music classes and the First Coast Honors Choir Festival for area 4th - 6th graders who are nominated and recognized by their teachers for talent, hard work and dedication.

 • A chorus of 16 singers is founded at Jacksonville University.

 • The Chorus is named “the designated children’s chorus of The Jacksonville Symphony Orchestra.”